 “Take me to the heart of the forest.”

 “That’d be unwise; there’s no curing that hatred, it has been lingering inside the heart for years.”

 He led me to the road and wished me luck.
 Cautiously I proceeded, feeling the atmosphere getting heavier as I moved forward; soon moving my feet was a task needing focus.
-I heard a voice ringing in my head; a tune that loudened as the distance to the heart diminished.
+I heard a voice ringing in my head; a tune that increased in volume as the distance to the heart diminished.

 “The earth chastely quakes

 While the ocean wildly churns

 Time ends then and only god remains.”

 I raised my head.
 I could see the heart, a thick, black-leafed willow tree.
 The tree pulsed; with each eerie thud I felt a gush of wind.
 Shadows emerged from around the heart and formed an amorphous cloud; I heard the heart in my head, talking to me.
 It said,

 “Vice outweighs virtue; you creatures are the same.”